lefti-/spin-pong/README.md

 You have to download the game binary, assets and required .dll's.
 The .zip file contains the executable.

-- Navigate to the folder "bin".
+- Navigate to the folder "bin"
-- Click the file "spinpong.zip".
+- Click the file "spinpong.zip"
 - On the right, click the button named "Raw"
 - This downloads the .zip file